What is breast magnetic resonance imaging (MRI)?

 Breast magnetic resonance imaging (MRI) uses magnetic fields to create an image of the breast.

-Breast MRI is used in breast cancer screening for women at higher than average risk.
+Breast MRI is used in breast cancer screening for women at higher risk.
 It’s not recommended in breast cancer screening for women at average risk.

 Breast MRI vs. mammography

 Compared to mammography, screening with breast MRI has some drawbacks [82-85]: